angular/angular/aio/content/guide/workspace-config.md

 </code-example>

-Each additional app that you create with `ng generate application` has a corresponding end-to-end test project, with its own configuration section.
+Each additional application that you create with `ng generate application` has a corresponding end-to-end test project, with its own configuration section.
 When you create a library project with `ng generate library`, the library project is also added to the `projects` section.

 <div class="alert is-helpful">

   Note that the `projects` section of the configuration file does not correspond exactly to the workspace file structure.
-  * The initial app created by `ng new` is at the top level of the workspace file structure.
+  * The initial application created by `ng new` is at the top level of the workspace file structure.
   * Additional applications and libraries go into a `projects` folder in the workspace.

   For more information, see [Workspace and project file structure](guide/file-structure).